Purdue-CSUSB/purdueusb.com/README.md

 #### USB Members

 1. Edit either `_data/members.yml` or `_data/alumni.yml` with their name, title, class rank, and (optionally) an appropriate personal website.
-2. If necessary, add their photograph (**no file extension!**) in `assets/images/members`.
-Make sure the image file name matches their name in their yml entry, and that the images are square.
+2. If necessary, add their photograph in `assets/images/members`.
+Make sure the image file name matches their name in their yml entry, the images are square, and 300x300.
+  - We don't want to be serving images larger than they need to be.

 #### Initiatives